Product Filters

 Hardboard Sheets

-Hardboard is known for its durability, tensile strength and hard-wearing finish, making it the ideal material for countertops, furniture, flooring substrates and furniture manufacture.
+Hardboard sheets are known for their durability, tensile strength and hard-wearing finish.
+This makes them the ideal material for countertops, furniture, flooring substrates and furniture manufacture.
 Hardboard sheets boast a clean smooth surface upon which you can apply various floor coverings although they can also be used decoratively when making furniture such as doors, cabinets and drawer backings.
 One side is smooth while the other sports a textured grip to give an enforced grip on surfaces.
 Despite this, a ring-shanked nail will be required for permanent fixtures.

 Find Out More About Our Types of Hardboard Sheets